-First bred and introduced into the commercial aquarium market in the late 1800s, the comet gets its name due to its long, flowing tail fins that give it the appearance of a comet burning a trail through the sky.
+First bred and introduced into the commercial aquarium market in the late 1800s, the Comet gets its name due to its long, flowing tail fins.
+Many people think these give the fish the appearance of a comet burning a trail through the sky.

-The difference is that the comet goldfish has a longer body and longer, flowing fins.
+The difference is that the Comet has a longer body and longer, flowing fins.

-Comet goldfish temperament and care
+Temperament and care

-Breeding comet goldfish
+Breeding Comet goldfish

 Choosing comet goldfish

 In order to pick out a good fish, it’s important to know what desirable features to look out for.

 For instance, all fins of a comet goldfish should be single except the pectoral and pelvic fins.